folio-org/okapi/doc/guide.md

 header and signature would normally be base-64 encoded as well, but the simple test-auth module skips that part, to make a distinct token that can not be mistaken as a real JWT.
-The payload is indeed base-64 encoded, and if you decode it, you see that it will contain a Json structure with the user id and the tenant id, and nothing much else.
+The payload is indeed base-64 encoded, and if you decode it, you see that it will contain a JSON structure with the user id and the tenant id, and nothing much else.
 A real-life auth module would of course put more stuff in the JWT, and sign it with some strong crypto.
 But that should make no difference to Okapi's users -- all that they need to know is how do we get a token,